Call of Duty: World at War: Audio

 The music for Call of Duty: World at War was composed by Sean Murray.
 He had worked with Brian Tuey, Treyarch's audio director, on True Crime: New York City, the sequel to the first True Crime: Streets of LA.
-Murray said Tuey "knew I would bring a fresh approach to Call of Duty: World at War".
+Murray said Tuey "knew [he] would bring a fresh approach to Call of Duty: World at War".
 Adam Levenson, the audio director of Activision, was called in to help them.
 Murray said that he wanted to make the music more fun and intense, but also "a specific musical path that follows the psyche of the gameplay".

 The new technology of occlusion, which changes the sound made by nearby object depending on objects blocking its path e.g. walls, has been added to World at War.
 The game has various levels of "muffled" sound depending on the objects it travels through e.g. a more muffled sound through a thick wall compared to a slightly muffled sound through a thin short wall.
 For the first time in a Call of Duty game, the player is able to tell the difference between someone walking next to the player and someone walking above or below the player, as well as telling the difference between a shot fired in the distance and a shot fired close by, but behind a solid object.

 The other technology of Flux was also developed using field recording systems.
 The World at War crew traveled to a desert with mountains on both side of the range to test the frequencies of sounds made by World War II weapons.
 Microphones were placed 60 yard behind and 60 yards in front of the gun to test the echoes.
 This was later replicated and developed in the studio for the game software.
-It means that players will be able to pinpoint a sniper rifle shot, as it reflects off them, as well as hearing the initial 'pop' of a hand grenade blowing up and then the grenade's loud "whoosh" sound that begins where the grenade blew up, and ends behind the player.
+It means that players will be able to pinpoint a sniper rifle shot, as it reflects off them, as well as hearing the initial "pop" of a hand grenade blowing up and then the grenade's loud "whoosh" sound that begins where the grenade blew up, and ends behind the player.
 The flux system also combines with the occlusion system.